gregleo-econ/Page-Source/markdown/0. Microblog/microblog.md

 +1

 # Microblog

+## 10/23/21, 8:14 PM

+I am now on gopherspace at [gopher://gopher.gregcleo.com:70/](gopher://gopher.gregcleo.com:70/).

 ## 10/19/21, 9:33 PM

 I am happy to announce **VU Meets and Joins** a new Theory/Experimental brown bag series at Vanderbilt.
 We meet every other Wednesday at 12pm in Calhoun 413B.

 Our first meeting is tomorrow 10/20/2021:

 - Myrna Wooders will be presenting *Own Experience and Discrimination; Labor Market Model and Experiment*
 - I will be presenting *Minimal Experiments*

 If you are interested in presenting to our group, reach out to me.
 We are open to outside speakers either in-person or via zoom.